monochromia/petrasPurpleMod/README.txt

 BASIC INSTALLATION:

-1) Place a mod folder in %APPDATA%/Playsaurus/PokerQuest/mods (DO NOT PLACE MOD IN STEAMAPPS MOD FOLDER, ONLY APPDATA -Petra)
+1) Place a mod folder in %APPDATA%/Playsaurus/PokerQuest/mods (The mod folder is the folder named "petrasPurpleMod".
+DO NOT PLACE MOD IN STEAMAPPS MOD FOLDER, ONLY APPDATA -Petra)

 	PokerQuest/mods/testMod